-The key idea is to develop a redundant measurement system to minimize locating error of the handling device improving digital forms accuracy.
-Furthermore, the handling device removes the need for a skilled operator, facilitates inner surfaces acquisition, makes the acquisition field potentially unlimited.
+The key idea is to develop a redundant measurement system to minimise the location error of the handling device, thus improving the accuracy of the digital form.
+Furthermore, the handling device removes the need for a skilled operator, facilitates inner surface acquisition and makes the acquisition field potentially unlimited.

-In the following, Section 2 introduces the problem formulation and Section 3 presents the locating method.
-Section 4 presents the results of the hardware-in-the-loop simulation of the proposed method; Section 5 presents the hardware of the developed prototype; validation is described and discussed in Section 5.
+In the rest of the paper, Section 2 introduces the problem formulation and Section 3 presents the locating method.
+Section 4 then presents the results of the hardware-in-the-loop simulation of the proposed method, while Section 5 presents the hardware of the developed prototype.
+In this section the validation is also described and discussed.
 Finally, conclusions are given in Section 6.

 PROBLEM FORMULATION

-In the described context, the RE system is composed of two subsystems: the 3D acquisition system and the handling device.
-The first one jointly moves with the handling device during the acquisition process.
-Therefore, the acquisition system acquires the point clouds in its reference frame, whereas the handling device defines the relative position between the acquiring reference frame and the global one.
+In the context described above, the RE system is composed of two subsystems: the 3D acquisition system and the handling device.
+The first moves together with the handling device during the acquisition process.
+Thus, the acquisition system acquires the point clouds in its reference frame, and the handling device defines the relative position between the acquiring reference frame and the global reference.
 Consequently, the final realignment quality is directly related to the self-locating accuracy of the proposed handling device.

 Figure 2.
 Reference system.

-Given an acquired point P, its location can be referred to the scanning reference O1 by means of p1 vector.
-The location of the point P is referred to the global reference O0 by means of p0 vector.
-The scanning reference O1 is referred to the global reference O0 by means of o10 vector (Figure 2).
+Given an acquired point P, its location is related to the scanning reference O1 by means of the p1 vector.
+The location of the point P is related to the global reference O0 by means of the p0 vector.
+The scanning reference O1 is related to the global reference O0 by means of the o10 vector (Figure 2).